 The Anchorage Assembly approves operating budgets and appropriations of direct costs at the department level.
-Revenues, direct costs, and IGCs are appropriated at the fund level.
+The function cost (direct costs and IGCs) is appropriated at the fund level.

 Governmental Fund Basis of Accounting

 The governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting - revenues are recognized as soon as they are both measurable and available and expenditures are generally recorded when a liability is incurred.
 However, debt service expenditures, as well as expenditures related to compensated absences and claims and judgments are recorded only when payment is due.